-If you choose to keep your wisdom teeth, after you discuss your situation with the dental professional, be sure to consider special care in cleaning and flossing your teeth, specifically the molars.
+If you choose to keep your wisdom teeth after consulting a dental professional, it’s important to clean and floss your teeth regularly, especially your molars.
 Also, make sure that you get your biannual checkups.